 Gwent Needs Mapping Exercise (GNME): collects information on individuals presenting to homelessness, Supporting People providers of services, Social Workers, Probation Officers and other relevant services in the local area.
-The form is collected and collated locally and then feeds into a regional data collection tool managed by the Regional Development Co-ordinator.
+The form is collected and collated locally and then feeds

-- The annual needs planning event.
-Stakeholders are invited to attend; giving their views and thoughts on services provided locally and regionally, information from these events helps to inform the understanding of unmet needs. - Regional project proposal form: provides an opportunity for interested stakeholders to provide information that aids the planning of regional services across Gwent. - Service User events.
-Service users are invited to give their views to their local Supporting People teams providing an opportunity to give their views and thoughts on the services provided and the services needed. - The Supporting People Outcomes Framework collects information relating to eleven well-being outcomes across four themes; which enables commissioners and other stakeholders to determine the benefits of receiving housing related support to improve the lives of vulnerable people. - Strategic priorities and gaps in service provision from other strategies, evidence bases and fora also contribute to the understanding of needs
+- into a regional data collection tool managed by the Regional Development Co-ordinator. - The annual needs planning event.
+Stakeholders are invited to attend; giving their views and thoughts on services provided locally and regionally, information from these events helps to inform the understanding of unmet needs. - Regional project proposal form: provides an opportunity for interested stakeholders to provide information that aids the planning of regional services across Gwent. - Gwent Supporting People places service users at the heart of the Programme; recognizing that Service Users are experts by experience.
+Service users are consulted on the Supporting People Programme through a range of mechanisms such as service evaluations, needs evidence events, quality audit questionnaires, commissioning and procurement processes and membership at project boards for new developments.
+The first regional Service User event was held in Torfaen to coincide with the launch of the service user website and the service user survey. - The Supporting People Outcomes Framework collects information relating to eleven well-being outcomes across four themes; which enables commissioners and other stakeholders to determine the benefits of receiving housing related support to improve the lives of vulnerable people. - Strategic priorities and gaps in service provision from other strategies, evidence bases and fora also contribute to the understanding of needs